Skip to Main Content

 In accordance with our regional inter-library loan code and procedures, the borrowing library is responsible for replacing an item that was lost in shipping.
 While rare, this is a possibility.

 If the lending library discovers the item was shipped and received by your library, check to make sure the item was not misplaced at your library.
 In some cases, SEAL books have accidentally been shelved along with the borrowing library’s own materials.
+If you are part of a public library system, you can also contact your system representatives for guidance on courier deliveries.

 The borrowing library took responsibility for the item once it was shipped to them.
 If they do not return an item, first try contacting them using the information from the SEAL directory.
 If the item is reported lost or not returned in a reasonable amount of time, you have the option to bill the borrowing library for a replacement.
 Bills should be sent within a year of the item’s initial due date.
 Your library can also decide whether they will accept a replacement copy of the item in lieu of payment.